 • Metro Vancouver Aboriginal Relations Committee

 Vice-Chair The Semiahmoo FoundationMy interest in Semiahmoo House Society began when my daughter enrolled in programs at Semiahmoo House.
-I am passionate about the rights of people with developmental disabilities and have done advocacy work in the area of independent living and the need for rent supplements to provide opportunities for individuals to grow and thrive in their own homes.
-I serve as chair of the Community Living BC (CLBC) Surrey/Delta/White Rock Community Council.
-I also sit on the Peninsula Homeless to Housing Task Force.
+I am passionate about the rights of people with developmental disabilities and have done advocacy work in the area of inclusive affordable housing, independent living and the need for rent supplements to provide opportunities for individuals to grow and thrive in their own homes.
+I have served as chair of the Community Living BC (CLBC) Surrey/Delta/White Rock Community Council.
+I also sit on the Peninsula Homeless to Housing Task Force and the White Rock Housing Advisory Committee.
 Prior to retirement, I served as Manager of Administrative Support Services with the Abbotsford Fire Rescue Service for sixteen years.
-When I retired, I decided to continue to work in the area of administrative support services, working on a contract basis for not-for-profit organizations.
-In the 1990s, I attended Capilano College, receiving a Certificate in Local Government Administration.
-During my time with the Fire Department, I also completed the Auxiliary Firefighter Training Program.
+I attended Capilano College, receiving a Certificate in Local Government Administration.
 More recently, I completed training in advanced policy governance and person-centred thinking.
 My husband and I live in White Rock and enjoy being near the ocean and the many parks and hiking trails in the area as well as being close to my daughter who is living independently with support.

 Board MemberMadison is an active member of the Self-Advocates of Semiahmoo.
 She feels most empowered when she serves the community and promotes inclusion.
 Some of her work includes participating in bringing beach accessible wheelchairs to White Rock Beach, enabling all people with mobility issues to go in the water and enjoy a summer day with family and friends.
 Madison has lived independently for over eight years.
 It’s been a learning curve, but for her, living independently and making her own decision are key.